2i2c-org/2i2c-org.github.io/content/blog/veda-update-q4-2024/index.md

 We covered this more extensively in [another blog post](https://2i2c.org/blog/2024/jupyterhub-fancy-profiles-rollout/), so go read that!

-This work in particular is a good demonstrator of 2i2c's value - it started off with a [grant from GESIS](https://2i2c.org/blog/2024/jupyterhub-binderhub-gesis/), and now with support from NASA we are able to bring it to a *lot* of communities, not just the ones that funded it.
+This work in particular is a good demonstrator of 2i2c's value - it started off with a [grant from GESIS](https://2i2c.org/blog/2024/jupyterhub-binderhub-gesis/), and now with support from [NASA IMPACT](https://impact.earthdata.nasa.gov/) we are able to bring it to a *lot* of communities, not just the ones that funded it.

 Ongoing work here will focus on improving the UX as well as better documentation so users can actually use it!